node-red/designs/designs/node-messaging-api.md

 notified when a message is successfully processed at a critical point of a flow.
 For example, the `Email Out` node has published its message.

-### `Node.done([statusObject], msg)`
+### `Node.done(msg,[error])`

 A new function is added to the `Node` object that can be used to indicate a node has finished processing a message.

-The function takes two arguments:
+The function takes up to two arguments:

- - `statusObject` - an _optional_ object used to update the Node's status.
  - `msg` - the message being marked as complete.
+ - `error` - an _optional_ error message

-Calling this function will trigger any in-scope `Status` nodes.
-They will emit the `msg` passed to the function.
-If `statusObject` is provided, `msg.status` will be set to its value.
-In any case, the `msg` will have `msg.status.complete` set to `true`.
+Calling this function with only the `msg` argument will trigger any in-scope `Complete` nodes.
+This is a new node type that will be added under this proposal.

-The Status event will _only_ be passed to the editor over comms if `statusObject` has been provided.

-This function should be the last thing a node does after handling a message.
-It should only be called once per message received.
+If the `error` argument is also provided, then any in-scope `Catch` nodes will be triggered instead of the `Complete` node.

 ```
 var node = this;